mismai-li/n8n-youtube-to-shorts-workflow/README.md

     *   **YouTube:** Create a "YouTube OAuth2 API" credential using your GCP OAuth details and authenticate it.
     *   **LLM Provider:** Create the appropriate n8n credential for your chosen LLM provider (e.g., "OpenAI API", "Google Gemini API").
 4.  **Configure Workflow Nodes:**
-    *   **IMPORTANT - Adapt HTTP Requests:** Modify the following HTTP Request nodes to match **your chosen video service's API documentation**:
+    *   **IMPORTANT - Adapt HTTP Requests:** Modify the following HTTP Request nodes to match **your chosen video service's API documentation** in case you are using something other than swiftia:
         *   `generateShorts` (Initiate analysis)
         *   `get_shorts` (Check analysis status)
         *   `renderShort` (Initiate rendering)
         *   `getRender` (Check rendering status)
-        *   *You'll need to update URLs, request body structures (JSON), and select/configure the correct Authentication method using the credential you created.*
     *   **Select Credentials:** In the YouTube nodes (`setupMetaData`, `Sendshorttoyoutube`) and the LLM Chat Model node, select the corresponding credentials you created in n8n.
     *   **LLM Node:** The template uses "Google Gemini Chat Model".
 If using a different provider, **delete** this node and **add** the appropriate one (e.g., "OpenAI Chat Model").
 Connect it correctly within the LangChain steps and select your LLM credential.
     *   **Review ALL Nodes:** Double-check all nodes for any remaining placeholder values (like URLs, keys in headers if not using credentials properly) and replace them.